MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 You can learn more about Microsoft data practices by reading the [Online Service Terms](http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31).

 [Learn more about transparency](https://www.microsoft.com/en-us/trustcenter/about/transparency)

+### Deleting personal data
+After data is deleted from a connected cloud application, Microsoft Cloud App Security will automatically delete the copy of the data within 2 years.

+### Exporting personal data
+Microsoft Cloud App Security provides you with the ability to [export](activity-filters.md#export) to CSV all user activity and security alert information.

 ## Security